Rights of young workers

 Tips and gratuities

-The Payment of Wages (Amendment) (Tips and Gratuities) Act 2022 became law on 20 July 2022.
-New regulations are needed to commence (or give effect to) the Act.
+The Payment of Wages (Amendment) (Tips and Gratuities) Act 2022 came into effect on 1 December 2022.

 Employers must keep records for every employee under 18, including:

 - The employee's starting and finishing times for work

 - The wage rate and total wages paid to the employee.

 The employer must keep these records for at least 3 years.